dmranck/ticketutil/examples/bugzilla_examples.md

 ticket id when working with existing tickets), and the last step is closing the Requests session with `t.close_requests_session()`.

-When creating a RT ticket, `summary` and `description` are required parameters.
+When creating a Bugzilla ticket, `summary` and `description` are required parameters.
 Also, the Reporter is automatically filled in as the current kerberos principal or username supplied during authentication.